namelivia/retropie-ansible/README.md

 Now populate the ansible hosts file by executing `./set-hosts` to create the hosts file needed by ansible.

-Finally execute ./run-ansible to provision the pi.
+Finally execute `./run-ansible` to provision the Pi.

 ### Disclaimer